sus111/bookmark-pro/README.md

 ## Manual Testing

 Use query parameter ?bulk-add={number} at the end of the index url in order to bulk add random bookmarks (unvalidated, max.
-50)
+50).
+It's not recommended to click on these links as their content / origin is unknown.